-- DC supply must provide a nominal voltage at VCC pin above the minimum normal operating range limit. - DC supply must be capable to provide 2.5 A current bursts with maximum 400 mV voltage drop at VCC pin. - VCC supply should be clean, with very low ripple/noise: suggested passive filtering parts can be inserted. - ☑ Connect only one DC supply to VCC: different DC supply systems are mutually exclusive. - ✓ V_CHARGE and CHARGE_SENSE must be externally shorted (LEON-G200 only). - The DC supply used as charger must be voltage and current limited as specified (LEON-G200 only). - Do no leave PWR_ON floating: add a pull-up resistor to a proper supply (i.e. V_BCKP). - ☐ Check that voltage level of any connected pin does not exceed the relative operating range. - \square Capacitance and series resistance must be limited on each SIM signal to match the SIM specifications. - ☐ Insert the suggested low capacitance ESD protection and passive filtering parts on each SIM signal. - ☐ Check UART signals direction, since the signal names follow the ITU-T V.24 Recommendation [4]. - Add a proper pull-up resistor to a proper supply on each DDC (l^2C) interface line, if the interface is used. - ☑ Capacitance and series resistance must be limited on each line of the DDC (l2C) interface. - ☐ Insert the suggested passive filtering parts on each used analog audio line. - ☐ Check the digital audio interface specifications to connect a proper device. - \square For debug purposes, add a test point on each $|^2S$ pin and on GPIO1 also if they are not used. - Use transistors with at least an integrated resistor in the base pin or otherwise put a 10 k Ω resistor on the board in series to the GPIO when those are used to drive LEDs. - To avoid an increase of module current consumption in power down mode, any external signals connected to the module digital pins (UART interface, HS_DET, GPIOs) must be set low or tri-stated when the module is in power down mode. - Any external signal connected to the UART interface, I2S interfaces and GPIOs must be tri-stated when the module is in power-down mode, when the external reset is forced low and during the module power-on sequence (at least for 3 s after the start-up event), to avoid latch-up of circuits and let a proper boot of the module. - Provide proper precautions for ESD immunity as required on the application board. - All the not used pins can be left floating on the application board.
+- DC supply must provide a nominal voltage at VCC pin above the minimum normal operating range limit. - DC supply must be capable to provide 2.5 A current bursts with maximum 400 mV voltage drop at VCC pin. - VCC supply should be clean, with very low ripple/noise: suggested passive filtering parts can be inserted. - Connect only one DC supply to VCC: different DC supply systems are mutually exclusive. - Do no leave PWR_ON floating: add a pull-up resistor to a proper supply (i.e. V_BCKP). - \square Check that voltage level of any connected pin does not exceed the corresponding operating range. - \square Capacitance and series resistance must be limited on each SIM signal to match the SIM specifications. - \square Insert the suggested low capacitance ESD protection and passive filtering parts on each SIM signal. - Check UART signals direction, since the signal names follow the ITU-T V.24 Recommendation [4]. - \square Add a proper pull-up resistor to a proper supply on each DDC (I2C) interface line, if the interface is used. - \square Capacitance and series resistance must be limited on each line of the DDC (I^2C) interface. - \square Insert the suggested passive filtering parts on each used analog audio line. - \square Check the digital audio interface specifications to connect a proper device. - \square For debug purposes, add a test point on each l2S pin and on GPIO1 also if they are not used. - \square Use transistors with at least an integrated resistor in the base pin or otherwise put a 10 k Ω resistor on the board in series to the GPIO when those are used to drive LEDs. - To avoid an increase of module current consumption in power down mode, any external signals connected to the module digital pins (UART interface, HS_DET, GPIOs) must be set low or tri-stated when the module is in power down mode. - Any external signal connected to the UART interface, I^2S interfaces and GPIOs must be tri-stated when the module is in power-down mode, when the external reset is forced low and during the module power-on sequence (at least for 3 s after the start-up event), to avoid latch-up of circuits and let a proper boot of the module. - \square Provide proper precautions for ESD immunity as required on the application board. - \square All the not used pins can be left floating on the application board.